spierala/mini-rx-store/README.md

 }
 ```

-Use the "counterFs" Feature Store like this:
+Use the "CounterFeatureStore" like this:
 ```ts
 import { CounterFeatureStore } from "./counter-feature-store";